QutEcoacoustics/interaction-experiments/content/experiments/fcs/Tutorial.md

 Click the PLAY button on the audio bar.

-Try **dragging the audio button** to that point in the soundscape to learn more about it.
+Try **dragging the audio button** to any point in the soundscape to learn more about it.

 When you are happy that you understand how to use the audio, click _Next_.